Find the Most Jaw-Dropping Waterfalls Near Greenville, SC

 Rainbow Falls at Gorges State Park

-This is a different Rainbow Falls than at Jones Gap.
-You’ll have to travel into NC to see this beauty!
-If you’re lucky, you’ll get to the see the rainbow that gives it its name.
-The hike is a moderate 4 mile roundtrip hike.
+This is a different Rainbow Falls than the one at Jones Gap.
+You’ll have to travel to North Carolina’s Gorges State Park to see this beauty!
+If you’re lucky, you’ll get to the see the rainbow that gives the falls its name.
+The trail to the falls is a moderate 4-mile roundtrip hike.
+If you want to explore more, follow the trail past Rainbow Falls to see Turtleback Falls and Drift Falls.

 Gorges State Park